 Many gym-goers shy away from rowing machines, and not too many people would buy this piece of equipment for home use.
 Some of the reasons for this avoidance could be a lack of familiarity or the noise that’s often associated with this equipment.
 What about you?
 Are you also on the fence about indoor rowers?

-Well, that’s a shame because you’re missing on a chance to a single-machine workout that engages all the major muscle groups in your body.
+Well, that’s a shame because you’re missing out on a chance at a single-machine workout that engages all the major muscle groups in your body.
 Besides, your reservations are not entirely justified because there are rowers designed to operate noiselessly.

 Here are our top five choices.
 While we value an ergometer’s relative quietness, our opinion is to never overlook the importance of good resistance.
 Our review below reflects how we’ve carefully kept this delicate balance throughout the process.

 Our Top Picks